-* Saudi Crown Prince cements power with high level arrests
+* Saudi crown prince cements power with high-level arrests

-* U.S. rig count falls to lowest level since May 2016
+* U.S. rig count falls

-U.S. energy companies cut eight oil rigs last week, to 729, in the biggest reduction since May 2016.
+Also boosting oil prices, U.S. energy companies cut eight oil rigs last week, to 729, in the biggest reduction since May 2016.

 While supplies are tightening, analysts say demand remains strong.